Skip to main content

 2. Select your contacts.

-You can choose contacts in two (2) ways:
+You can choose contacts in three (3) ways:

 3. Assign the line and throttle settings